sst/sst/www/docs/environment-variables.md

   # Check the value of a secret
   npx sst secrets get STRIPE_KEY

-  # Check the values of all the secrets, run:
+  # Check the values of all the secrets
   npx sst secrets list

-  # Unset the value of a secret, run:
+  # Unset the value of a secret
   npx sst secrets remove STRIPE_KEY
   ```